AnLiGentile/ESWC-16-ConferenceLive-challenge/README.md

 The notification will already declare the **winning system**, which will be **distributed by [Conference Live](https://play.google.com/store/apps/developer?id=Conference+Live) as the official ESWC-16 App**.
 If a winning system cannot be proclaimed (e.g. all submissions fail to meet the minimum requisites) the metadata chair will provide a Conference Live baseline system.

+Accepted challenge papers will be published by Springer in the [CCIS series](http://www.springer.com/series/7899).
+The best challenge papers will be also published in the Satellite Event proceedings (a separate Springer LNCS Volume) of [ESWC2016](http://2016.eswc-conferences.org).

 # Task Overview